06. 17. 21

 By keeping financing in-house, you have more control over the patient experience as you work directly with your patients rather than referring them to a separate entity.
 Beyond this level of involvement, installment payments bolster a practice’s business model by bringing in additional revenue stream of smaller, consistent payments.
 Over time, these monthly payments add up to be dependable and significant revenue.

-These special healthcare funding accounts, like insurance, have limitations on what they will and will not cover, but they are a useful option and preferrable option for qualifying expenses.
+These special healthcare funding accounts, like insurance, have limitations on what they will and will not cover, but they are a useful option and preferable option for qualifying expenses.
 Treatments that are completed for strictly aesthetic purposes are typically not eligible to use these types of funds, but if there is a proven, health-related need for a procedure, the treatments can be eligible for reimbursement from these tax-free accounts.

 HSAs, FSAs, and HRAs are growing in popularity because of the financial benefits and flexibility they offer patients, and it is worthwhile to remind your patients to look into the terms of their specific plan to see if they can leverage their funds to either pay for their services or to reimburse their bank accounts.

 There are several third-party financing companies that cater to cosmetic dental practices and patients seeking elective dental treatments.
-Third-party financing companies typically form partnerships with practices, interested patients are referred from the practice to the financing company.
+Third-party financing companies typically form partnerships with practices, and interested patients are referred from the practice to the financing company.
 Patients are required to apply and pass a credit check.
 For patients who are approved, funding is provided either through an installment loan for a one-time treatment or a revolving line of credit for ongoing procedures.

 These companies offer multiple arrangement offerings and payback terms, so if you decide to refer your patients to a third-party financing company, there are a couple of key considerations.
 Make sure that you are comfortable with the cut of revenue that the program will take from your practice and also with associating your practice with the program that will be offered to your patients.